Implementing a Workplace Violence Prevention Plan

 In fact, a 2017 CFOI study showed that of the 5,147 fatal workplace injuries that took place, 458 of them were from intended injuries by someone else.

-Many workers become victims of violence at work throughout every calendar year.
+Many workers become victims of workplace violence every calendar year.
 If it’s not stopped, there are often repeat offenders until drastic steps are taken.
 That’s why it’s so important to have workplace violence prevention in place to keep your workforce safe.
-Not to mention that your organization may be penalized by the OSHA, which has been inflated for 2019.
-The best way to stop it from happening in your office(s) is to raise awareness of it among your employees and to establish a zero-tolerance policy.
+Not to mention that your organization may be penalized by the OSHA, which has been increasing financial penalties steadily since 2019.
+The best way to stop it from happening in your office(s) is to raise awareness among your employees and establish a zero-tolerance policy.

 What Your Workplace Violence Prevention Plan Should Include

 No one knows your company better than you do.
-You know the people, the business model, the industry.
-So here are a few things to consider including in your plan should consist of.
+You know the people, the business model, and the industry.
+So here are a few things to consider including in your plan:

 A Plan for Offsite Employee Productivity